Our business purpose is to Inspire Others

 The Team at Monica’s is known for thinking globally and acting locally, which is reflected in our vision, mission & goals.
 Utilizing and supporting local farms and other businesses is extremely important to us, as is offering you ingredients that are sustainable and responsible whenever we can.
 On that note, here are some things that you might like to know:

 We were the first CarbonFree Partner® on the Kitsap Peninsula!
 This means that we offset the carbon footprint for our selves, our business and each of our employees.
 While we reduce what we can, we offset what we can’t, allowing us to take action on global warming now.

 We work with Paul Gregory, an organic farmer in Silverdale, to provide you with the freshest in-season produce available.
 Paul also picks up our food waste to use as compost on his farm.
 It is a wonderful circle and we are working together to offer you more all the time.

-Our dairy and eggs come from Puget Sound Dairy, a Bremerton based distributor.
-Dave ensures that our dairy products and chicken eggs are Western Washington grown, and free of hormones & antibiotics.
+Our dairy and eggs come from Dairy Fresh, a family-owned business in Port Orchard.
+They ensure that our dairy products and chicken eggs are Western-Washington-grown and free of hormones & antibiotics.
 Our duck eggs come from Abundantly Green farm in Poulsbo.

-We get lots of produce and other food from our local small farms and producers, such as Abundantly Green, Pheasant Fields, Around the Table Farm and many more.
-We proudly use Hallis Produce, an independent distributor of produce who specializes in local and regional for a great selection of Northwest produce to offer.
+We get lots of produce and other food from our local small farms and producers, such as Abundantly Green, Pheasant Fields, Broken Ground Farm, Roots Farm, and many more.
+We proudly use Charlie’s Produce, a local, independent distributor of produce with an emphasis on local, when seasons allow.